-- Consumption Awareness Program: The AMI Network (water consumption is measured through an automated system that transmits water usage data via radio waves) will provide real-time usage information across multiple communication platforms. - Advanced Meter Infrastructure (AMI) Network: The network will provide the City and its customers with enhanced ability to monitor near real-time water usage, forecast water consumption, and identify leaks earlier. - 4.
-Water Wise Building Standards: Revised plumbing and building codes in 2011 and adopted Resolution No. 2004-15, establishing the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Green Building Rating System. - 5.
-Houston PACE Program (Property Assessed Clean Energy): This program is a proven financial tool that incentivizes Houston's commercial, industrial, and multifamily property owners to upgrade facility infrastructure with little or no capital outlay.
+- Water Main Replacement Program: The aging water transmission and distribution system includes large diameter (24 inches and larger) pipe, small diameter (less than 24 inches) pipe, valves, pumps, storage tanks and a distribution system.
+Transmission and distribution systems are designed with a service life of 50 years.
+Therefore, Houston Water aims to strategically replace 2% of the system annually to mitigate leaks. - Advanced Meter Infrastructure (AMI) Network: The network will provide the City and its customers with enhanced ability to monitor near real-time water usage, forecast water consumption, and identify leaks earlier. - 3.
+Water Wise Building Standards: The Houston Permitting Center revised plumbing and building codes in 2011 and adopted Resolution No. 2004-15, establishing the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Green Building Rating System. - 4.
+Houston PACE Program (Property Assessed Clean Energy): This program is a proven financial tool that incentivizes Houston's commercial, industrial, and multifamily property owners to upgrade facility infrastructure with little or no capital outlay. - 5.
+Plumbing Assistance for Economically Disadvantaged Customers: In 2023, HPW partnered with the City of Houston Housing and Community Development Department Single Family Division, to install high efficiency faucets, showerheads, toilets, and clothes washers.
+This partnership will help rehabilitate low-income residences and provide additional data to inform the next steps for HPW. - Rain Barrel Program: HPW cohosts two annual rain barrel sales with the Green Building Resource Center.
+In 2021, HPW expanded the program to provide additional discounts to the rain barrels for Houston water customers which aims to make residential water harvesting more accessible and affordable.